DerGuru/The-Resonant/New Chapters/Part1/P1-12_The_Meeting.md

-# Ch.
+ï»¿# Ch.
 12 - "I'm Milo.
 And you're real."

 The coffee shop Milo suggested was anonymous in that deliberate way conspiracy theorists preferred.
 Dim lighting, private booths, a low hum of indistinct conversation.
 The kind of place where you could lose or find yourself, depending on your needs.

 Jason didn't yet know what he was hoping for.

-Milo slid into the booth across from him, bright eyes sharp with curiosity and something else—excitement, maybe.
+Milo slid into the booth across from him, bright eyes sharp with curiosity and something elseâ€”excitement, maybe.
 "You really did it," he said, leaning forward.
 "You found a way to make contact."

 "Sort of," Jason said, trying to sound less unsure than he felt.
 "It... it's complicated."